aabbtree77/twinpeekz2/README.md

 ## Random Notes Taken While Programming

 * Go is better at passing user data into the GLFW callbacks.
-There are three ways to deal with this problem: (i) global/static variables, (ii) [glfwgetwindowuserpointer](https://discourse.glfw.org/t/what-is-a-possible-use-of-glfwgetwindowuserpointer/1294/2), and (iii) lambda functions.
+There are three ways in Go: (i) global/static variables, (ii) [glfwgetwindowuserpointer](https://discourse.glfw.org/t/what-is-a-possible-use-of-glfwgetwindowuserpointer/1294/2), and (iii) lambda functions.
-I tried all the three ways in Go and chose the third option as it was remarkably simple.
+The third option is remarkably simple.
 Set mydata.f(...) instead of the usual f(...) as a callback. f then sees all the variables in mydata when called, meeting all the original signature requirements of f(...) as if mydata did not even exist.

   Nim allows one to change [the scope of the functions with pragmas](https://nim-lang.org/docs/manual.html#types-procedural-type), IIAR.
 However, the callback functions are already defined with the "{.cdecl.}" pragma in the GLFW bindings which would not let the callbacks be turned into lambdas with "{.closure.}".
 So I went the global/static variable way in Nim.

 * [Nim's GLTF viewer](https://github.com/guzba/gltfviewer) is a lot slower than [this surprisingly fast Go library](https://github.com/qmuntal/gltf/issues/26), if compiled with the default flags.
 Part of the problem here is that the Nim code reads all the images into a big intermediate Nim image sequence before uploading them into the GPU buffers.
 I only made this even slower by pre-extracting the mesh data on the CPU as well.
 In addition, there is always some "ref object" in Nim waiting to be replaced with "object".
-Interestingly, this problem disappears when compiling with "d:release" or "d:danger" flags.
-Without them, it takes about 25s. to load Sponza, with them it is as instantaneous as the Go code.
+Remarkably, this problem disappears when compiling with "d:release" or "d:danger" flags.
+Without them, it takes about 25s. to load Sponza, with them it is as instantaneous as in the Go code.

-* GLTF has the possibility of 1-byte or 2-byte numbers in the GLTF buffers.
-Notice that everything is converted to four-byte floats and integers before uploading them to the GPU even if initially data can be of different sizes, e.g. see the function "read_vert_indices".
-These wrong byte sizes usually evade the compiler.
-The bugs are found only with Renderdoc, test cube, and the correct working examples outside the code.
+* GLTF spec allows 1-byte or 2-byte numbers in the GLTF buffers.
+In this code, everything is converted to four-byte floats and integers before uploading them to the GPU even if initially data can be of different sizes, e.g. see the function "read_vert_indices".
+I assumed every number is four-bytes in GLTF at first, and later fixed the bug only with Renderdoc, test cube, and the correct working example in Go.

-* I missed "glGenerateMipmap(GL_TEXTURE_2D)" at first, and without it nothing seemed to work, unlike in the Go code.
+* I missed "glGenerateMipmap(GL_TEXTURE_2D)" in the Nim code, and without it nothing seemed to work, unlike in the Go code.
 Debugging such OpenGL texture issues is a lot harder than debugging mesh geometry.

 * This line bypassed the Go compiler, but was caught in Nim: